lvh/lvh.github.io/posts/reverse-ungineering.rst

 approximation based only on the observation that stuff stretches when you pull it.
 It's wrong all the time, even for fairly germane objects like rubber bands.
-Both theories were put together long before we had serious materials science. [#serious]_ We use them because they (mostly) work, not because they are a consequence of a physical model.
+Both theories were put together long before we had materials science.
+We use them because they (mostly) work, not because they are a consequence of a physical model.

 That was just one example from a single discipline, but it holds more generally, too.
 I analyze circuits by recognizing subsections.
 If you